-- Freeze.
-Freshly baked bread tastes best when eaten within two days of baking.
-While this isn’t difficult to accomplish, if you are not going to go through the whole loaf that quickly, simple pre-slice the whole caboodle, then freeze what you don’t plan to use right away.
+Yes!
+Since freshly baked whole wheat bread (and xxx) tastes best when eaten within two days of baking, it’s a good idea to freeze it if you are not going to go through the whole loaf that quickly.
+Simply pre-slice the whole caboodle, then freeze what you don’t plan to use right away.
 When ready to eat, grab the slices right from the freezer, pop them right into the toaster or microwave, and voila.
 Instant homemade bread.

 Magic Multigrain Whole Wheat Sandwich Bread

 - 3 tablespoons coarse ground cornmeal or millet, quinoa, or amaranth